 Broth also contains the “broken down material from cartilage and tendons–stuff like chondroitin sulphates and glucosamine, now sold as expensive supplements for arthritis and joint pain.”
 Source

-At home when I am feeling well enough, I make about 15 quarts of broth every two to three weeks.
+At home when I am able to, I make about 15 quarts of broth every two to three weeks.
 I use my secret elixir for everything you can think of, even for making homemade pet food.
+People with MCAS should be careful however as bone broth is a high histamine food and can cause reactions.
+I’ve seen this a lot with families living in mold and also those dealing with Lyme disease.

 Now back to the oxtail.
 After you stew it you will be left with lots of yummy broth.
 Once refrigerated the broth will turn into gelatin due to the high collagen content in the oxtail.